mdazab/DATA5322---Homework-1-Updated-/README.md

   Note: Section of code that was updated is labeled in the notebook.
 Updates include optimization of parameters for Random Forest and Boosting methods used for Regression model.
-- 202500423_YouthData_Updated.pdf (Updated: Final presentation slide deck.
+- 202500423_YouthData_Updated.pdf: Final presentation slide deck.
 Slides that were modified say (Updated) as part of the slide title.

   Note: Slides now include a theoretical background slide.
 Variables in the plots used were renamed to be plain lenguate to ease understanding.
 Model result number were updated in all slides.
 Additionally, wording on slides was updated for consistency throughout